splunk/splunk-connect-for-syslog/docs/sources/index.md

 When using Splunk Connect for Syslog to onboard a data source, the syslog-ng "app-parser" performs the operations that are traditionally performed at index-time by the corresponding Technical Add-on installed there.
 These index-time operations include linebreaking, source/sourcetype setting and timestamping.
 For this reason, if a data source is exclusively onboarded using SC4S then you will not need to install its corresponding Add-On on the indexers.
 You must, however, install the Add-on on the search head(s) for the user communities interested in this data source.

-SC4S is designed to process "syslog" refering to IETF RFC standards 5424, legacy BSD syslog, RFC3164 (Not a standard document), and may "almost" syslog formats.
+SC4S is designed to process "syslog" refering to IETF RFC standards 5424, legacy BSD syslog, RFC3164 (Not a standard document), and many "almost" syslog formats.

 When possible data sources are identified and processed based on characteristics of the event that make them unique as compared to other events for example.
 Cisco devices using IOS will include " : %" followed by a string.
 While Arista EOS devices will use a valid RFC3164 header with a value in the "PROGRAM" position with "%" as the first char in the "MESSAGE" portion.
 This allows two similar event structures to be processed correct.